Staff HR Policy D-729.00

 To provide assistance to all employees who are building families, NMC has developed a policy to provide eligible employees with adoption benefits.
-These benefits include financial assistance, adoption leave of absence, and resource and referral services.
+These benefits include financial assistance and adoption leave.

-Effective 7-1-98, all full-time employees of NMC are eligible for adoption benefits after 60 days of successful employment.
-If both you and your spouse are NMC employees, only one employee can utilize the benefit.
+Eligible employees of NMC are eligible for adoption benefits based on their appointment percent after successfully completing at least on year of employment.
+If both adopting parents are NMC employees, only one employee can utilize the benefit.
 Adopted children to be considered for this benefit must be under 18 and may be biologically related to either parent.